Schedule Membership Tickets About Us Bursary Photos Archives Nov 24 Newsletter Facebook

 Membership Type

-If you are using PayPal please print your PayPal receipt or capture the receipt on your phone and bring it as proof of payment to the Membership person at Thursday night jazz.
+If you are using PayPal please print your PayPal receipt or capture the receipt on your phone and bring it as proof of payment to the Membership person at a jazz performance.

 Formed in 2006, the Georgia Straight Jazz Society is a non-profit society based in the Comox Valley.
 Its vision is to develop and sustain a healthy and vibrant jazz community in the Vancouver Island region.

-The Georgia Straight Jazz Society is getting a name for itself in the Vancouver Island jazz scene, and beyond.
-Since its origin in 2006, the society has developed a popular weekly jazz club and offers some ticketed events with top-notch players from Vancouver, Victoria and abroad.
+The Georgia Straight Jazz Society is getting a name for itself in the Vancouver Island jazz scene and beyond.
+Since its origin in 2006, the society has developed a popular weekly, now bi-weekly jazz club and offers some ticketed events with top-notch players from Vancouver, Victoria and abroad.

 The GSJS is most proud of the high calibre of jazz now being played and appreciated by local musicians and audiences.
 With a regular venue and opportunities to play, veteran and emerging jazz musicians have supported and challenged each other to grow their skills and develop their chops.